Fairburn agate: Formation

 The genesis of Fairburn agates is debated and not fully understood; however, two theories are most accepted.

 Theory 1

-Fairburn formation takes place in sedimentary limestone, where calcite inside the limestone is replaced by silicon-dioxide or silicic acid over time in a high-pressure, micropourous environment.
+Fairburn formation takes place in sedimentary limestone, where calcite inside the limestone is replaced by silicon-dioxide or silicic acid over time in a high-pressure, microporous environment.
 In this theory, bands of agate form from the inside of the agate outwards.

 Theory 2

 The agates are created by heat and pressure filling cavities in igneous rock with layers of silica, over time.
 The first layer of silica lines the inside of the cavity and crystallizes.
 Then, during another geologic event, a different set of minerals and silica form on top of these layers, essentially forming the layers from the outside in, explaining why some agates have cavities in the center.
 These agates are incomplete and have not been fully filled with silica.

 Widely accepted facts

 Colors found in the bands are created by trace amounts of minerals such as iron oxide, hematite, goethite, magnetite, and other oxidated minerals.
 These materials mixed with the silica and were included in the crystallization during formation, giving the layers of cryptocrystalline quartz their color.